JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 A new Gradle-based IntelliJ Platform plugin project can be created in two ways:
 - dedicated generator available in the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) - it creates a minimal plugin project with all the required files
-- [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) available on GitHub - in addition to the required project files, it includes configuration of the GitHub Actions CI pipelines
+- [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) available on GitHub - in addition to the required project files, it includes configuration of the GitHub Actions CI workflows

 This documentation page describes plugin structure generated with the New Project Wizard, but the project generated with IntelliJ Platform Plugin Template covers all the described files and directories.